Fair For All

 The Scottish Index of Multiple Deprivation breaks Scotland down into datazones and measures each datazone against each other taking into account six key areas.
 This helps us to know where the worst areas of deprivation are across Scotland and across each Local Authority area.

 We know that in North Ayrshire there are many prosperous communities but we also know there are communities that need support to create better lives for their residents.

-The following report has been prepared to outline the progress over the past year since the pledges and measures were agreed.
+A report has also been prepared outlining progress over the past year since the pledges and measures were agreed.

 The Fair for All Advisory Panel